rkgofiitk/academic-issues.github.io/Topics/MoonShining.md

 the high court and supreme court judges to ward off judicial strictures against governance.

 In the education sector,  I came across a case where a teacher was simultaneously on the payrolls of three colleges.
 I am not sure what happened to the person.
-Fly by night engineering colleges actively espouses the guest lecturers for cost cutting.
+Fly by night engineering colleges actively espouse the guest lecturers as a cost cutting measure.
 A person equipped with a mobile phone and mobile could be a guest lecturer in multiple colleges in a city.
+These
-These "mobile lecturers" have only connections and degrees and offer no technical depth in teaching.
+"mobile lecturers" have only connections and degrees and offer no technical depth in teaching.
 As a result, students register only for a degree.
 That is how India produces many engineers, but only 10% are employable.
 The education sector is in tatters, and neither the govt nor the regulatory agencies like UGC or AICTE are effective.